Isle of Man motorbike team breaks land-speed record

 Project Manager Suzy Starlite said: "We did it.
 It's been an incredible experience and we must thank everyone for their unbelievable support."

-The previous record had stood for more than 33 years.'Like a dream'
+The previous record had stood for more than 33 years.

 The Lonan Gentlemen's Fellowship completed their runs at the Bonneville Speed Week.